astrellon/simple-data-store/README.md

     counter: 0
 });

-// History is disabled by default store.setEnableHistory(true);
+// History store is kind of like an extension.
+// Really it's just an application of the subscribeAny and execute methods. const historyStore = new HistoryStore<SimpleState>(store, 100);

 store.subscribeAny((state) => console.log(state));